The Neuroscience of Obsessive-Compulsive Disorder

 If OCD were an iceberg, compulsions would be the tip while obsessions would be the 90% hidden beneath the surface.
 Obsessions are much more resistant to treatment than compulsions and produce profound distress.

-I have come to identify a 3-part hypothesis of how obsessive thoughts in OCD differ from pure anxious thoughts based on experience with patients and reviews of the literature.
+I have come to identify a 3-part hypothesis of how obsessive thoughts in OCD differ from pure anxious thoughts based on my own self-observation and a review of the literature.

 I hypothesize that the three unique components of an obsessive thought are its time course, delusional quality, and immunity to reality testing.

 Let’s begin with the first component: time course.
 By time I mean the duration and frequency of a thought.
 An obsession is measured in hours and days not seconds and minutes.
-Patients will often report a single fixed obsession that lasts for months without variation.
+I have had a single fixed obsession that lasted for months without variation.
+The scientific literature reflects similar longstanding fixations in many patients with OCD.

 Furthermore, the obsessive thought is ever present throughout the day.
-Sometimes a patient may get an hour of respite, but even then there is a roiling undercurrent to the subconscious that warns that all is not well.
-The obsession is there when the patient goes to bed and there when he or she wakes up.
-The intensity waxes and wanes like waves washing against the shore of the mind, but the onslaught persists unconstrained by rational thought.
+Sometimes I might get an hour respite, but even then there is a roiling undercurrent to my subconscious that warns that all is not well.
+The obsession is there when I go to bed and there when I wake up.
+The intensity waxes and wanes like waves washing against the shore of my mind, but the onslaught persists unconstrained by rational thought.

-The obsession began one day as ES ran across an intersection and the passing thought of “What if I were hit by a car” turned into “What if I had been hit and didn’t know it?”
+The obsession began one day as I ran across an intersection, when the passing thought of “What if I were hit by a car” turned into “What if I had been hit and didn’t know it?”
 The first thought is perfectly logical and likely occurs to everyone who has spent any time as a pedestrian at intersections, but the second thought begins to tiptoe into the realm of delusion.
-ES told me that before long, the thought had further morphed into “I did get hit and didn’t know it” and “I am dead now.”
-It is profoundly difficult to describe ES’s experience of believing these bizarre thoughts while also being aware that he had not been hit and, as evidenced by his continued ability to think the troublesome thought, was not dead.
-The delusional flavor of obsessions reveals the amazing plasticity of what we know to be “real.”
+Before long the thought had further morphed into “I did get hit and didn’t know it” and “I am dead now.”
+It is profoundly difficult to capture the experience of believing these bizarre thoughts while also being aware that I had not been hit and, as evidenced by my continued ability to think, was not dead.
+The delusional flavor of my obsessions has revealed the amazing plasticity of what we know to be “real.”
 Much of what is “real” is what we have invested a belief in, and concrete truth frolics somewhere with unicorns and Minotaurs.

 The third component of my 3-part hypothesis reveals why obsessive thoughts are so frustratingly resilient: they are relatively impervious to reality testing.
 Reality testing refers to the process of comparing one’s thoughts with evidence in the external world.
-An example of impaired reality testing can be seen in ES’s inability to convince himself that a car, despite an obvious lack of injuries, had not hit him.
+An example of impaired reality testing can be seen in my inability to convince myself that a car, despite an obvious lack of injuries, had not hit me.

 In fact, I would suggest that compulsions are, in essence, repeated and failed attempts at reality testing.

-Let’s examine a final example from this same patient to further clarify my 3-part true obsessive thought hypothesis.
+Let’s examine a final example to further clarify my 3-part true obsessive thought hypothesis.

-ES’s first clear brush with OCD occurred at a summer camp during elementary school for students interested in science.
-The weeklong overnight camp at a university campus consisted of lectures on various diseases, tours of campus, and a walk through the anatomy lab.
-ES’s already smoldering hypochondriasis would be transformed from a spark into a forest fire over the course of that week.
+My first clear brush with OCD occurred at a summer camp during elementary school for students interested in medicine.
+The weeklong overnight camp at a medical school campus consisted of lectures on various diseases, tours of campus, and a walk through the anatomy lab.
+My already smoldering hypochondriasis would be transformed from a spark into a forest fire over the course of that week.

-After a day filled with lectures about HIV, hepatitis, and other bloodborne diseases, ES was on his way back to his dorm when he kicked something that felt like a tree branch.
-As he casually glanced down ES was horrified to realize that he had kicked a syringe rather than a branch.
+After a day filled with lectures about HIV, hepatitis, and other bloodborne diseases, I was on my way back to my dorm when I kicked something that felt like a tree branch.
+As I casually glanced down I was horrified to realize that I had kicked a syringe rather than a branch.

-ES had felt no pinch, and when he later examined his shoe and foot for puncture marks, he would find none.
-To this day he is not sure if that “syringe” was a marker, EpiPen, or nothing at all but that day ES was convinced it was a large bore needle filled with disease.
+I had felt no pinch, and when I later examined my shoe and foot for puncture marks, I would find none.
+To this day I am not sure if that “syringe” was a marker, EpiPen, or nothing at all but that day I was convinced it was a large bore needle filled with disease.

-This was his first real brush with distrusting his thoughts, and since that time ES has had occasional obsessional flares focused on the feared contamination by bloodborne pathogens.
-This story also illustrates how dangerous a little information can be.
+This was my first real brush with distrusting my thoughts, and since that time I have had occasional obsessional flares focused on my feared contamination by bloodborne pathogens.
+This was also my first clear example of how dangerous a little information can be.

 Drawing conclusions from too little information is like running with scissors: it transforms a harmless tool into a dangerous weapon.

-ES ended up pursing a career in medicine and was accepted to medical school.
-As his education in medical school progressed he actually began to be less of a hypochondriac.
-ES had a type of reverse medical student syndrome.
-The more knowledge ES gained the less fear he had of the unknown.
-However, the human mind is limitlessly creative, and he soon found new ways to worry about old things.
+As my education in medical school progressed I actually began to be less of a hypochondriac.
+I had a type of reverse medical student syndrome.
+The more knowledge I gained the less fear I had of the unknown.
+However, the human mind is limitlessly creative, and I soon found new ways to worry about old things.

-As a medical student you are expected to help “close” after a surgical procedure.
+As a medical student you are expected to “close” after a surgical procedure.
 “Closing” means sowing the surgical incision closed with a suture (essentially a needle and thread).
-The daily exposure to needles and blood during ES’s surgical rotation reignited his previous obsessional focus.
+The daily exposure to needles and blood during my surgical rotation reignited my previous obsessional focus.

-During one surgical case ES came very close to nicking his gloved hand with a needle while he was closing an incision.
-ES felt no puncture and could clearly see that he had not perforated his glove.
-Nevertheless, the thought “I was close to puncturing my skin with this needle” flashed across his brain only to transform into, “What if I had punctured my skin without knowing it?”
+During one surgical case I came very close to nicking my gloved hand with a needle while I was closing an incision.
+I felt no puncture and could clearly see that I had not perforated my glove.
+Nevertheless, the thought “I was close to puncturing my skin with this needle” flashed across my brain only to transform into “what if I had punctured my skin without knowing it?”
 This thought soon evolved into the delusion “I did puncture my skin and did not realize it.”

-After the case ES rechecked his glove for holes and found none.
-Next he checked his finger for puncture marks or abrasions and found none.
-But ES’s impaired reality testing and inability to trust his intellectual conclusions led him to check and recheck his hand long after he had left the operating room.
+After the case I rechecked my glove for holes and found none.
+Next I checked my finger for puncture marks or abrasions and found none.
+But my impaired reality testing and inability to trust my intellectual conclusions led me to check and recheck my hand long after I had left the operating room.

-The knowledge that there was absolutely no evidence of the needle having penetrated his skin was intermixed with the certainty that it had and ES just didn’t know it.
+The knowledge that there was absolutely no evidence of the needle having penetrated my skin was intermixed with the certainty that it had and I just didn’t know it.

 The best analogy I can think of to approximate the experience of trying to reason logically with an obsession would be the experience of listening to driving directions in a foreign language.
 The directions are indeed valid and would no doubt lead you to your destination, but the meaning of the words is incomprehensible.
 Reality and obsession coexist without interaction.